polars::prelude

 pub fn drop_nulls(self, subset: Option<Vec<Expr>>) -> LazyFrame

-Drop rows containing None.
+Drop rows containing one or more None values.

 subset is an optional Vec of column names to consider for nulls; if None, all columns are considered.